FloydSeb/clickergame/README.md

-#hi this is my first ever coding project
+hi this is my first ever coding project, im making this is godot
-#is made in godot
-#is a clicker game